daniel-spark/Sanitize-Class-for-WordPress/README.md

 ## Installation

 1. Download the `Sanitize.php` file.
-2. Add the `Sanitize.php` file to your WordPress theme or plugin:
+2. Integrate the `Sanitize.php` file into your WordPress theme or plugin:

 ```php
 include_once( 'path/to/Sanitize.php' );